Whether you’re a parent of teens, or have recently welcomed a new baby into your life, chances are you’ve asked yourself this question:

 What happens when one parent dies?

-When a parent dies, what happens to your child depends on a few factors:
+When a parent dies, what happens to children depends on a few factors:

 If the legal mother and father are married to each other, this question is easy to answer: When one parent passes on, the surviving parent gets custody.